epfl-ada/ada-2021-project-adaventurers/README.md

-# Creation of a time-line of events from 2015 to 2020 using the QuoteBank dataset and subsequent sentiment analysis of quotes before and after a certain event occurred
+# Creating an event time-line from 2015 to 2020 using only newspaper quotes

+## The data story website: **https://estersimkova.github.io/ADAventurers_proj/**

 ## Authors